SOUTH CAROLINA CORPORATION DISSOLUTION

 All outstanding debt of a South Carolina Corporation must have been paid or discharged before the SC Secretary of State will approve Dissolution of a South Carolina Corporation.

-Why would I need to Dissolve a South Carolina Corporation?
+Why would I need to Legally Close a South Carolina Corporation?

 explain